 Formal claims of conformance by the organization responsible for an Actor shall be in the form of a published QIBA Conformance Statement.
-QIBA Conformance Statements for Acquisition Devices, Reconstruction Software and Image Analysis Tools shall describe configuration settings or “Model-specific Parameters” (e.g. protocols) used to achieve conformance.
+QIBA Conformance Statements for Scanners, Reconstruction Software and Image Analysis Tools shall describe configuration settings or “Model-specific Parameters” (e.g. protocols) used to achieve conformance.

 The requirements in this Profile do not codify a Standard of Care; they only provide guidance intended to achieve the stated Claim.
 Failing to conform to a “shall” in this Profile is a protocol deviation.
 Although deviations invalidate the Profile Claim, such deviations may be reasonable and unavoidable and the radiologist or supervising physician is expected to do so when required by the best interest of the patient or research subject.
 How study sponsors and others decide to handle deviations for their own purposes is entirely up to them.

-For the Acquisition Device, Reconstruction Software and Image Analysis Tool actors, while it will typically be the manufacturer who claims the actor is conformant, it is certainly possible for a site to run the necessary tests/checks to confirm conformance and make a corresponding claim.
+For the Scanner, Reconstruction Software and Image Analysis Tool actors, while it will typically be the manufacturer who claims the actor is conformant, it is certainly possible for a site to run the necessary tests/checks to confirm conformance and make a corresponding claim.
 This might happen in the case of an older model device which the manufacturer is no longer promoting, but which a site needs a conformance claim to participate in a clinical trial.

 The Physicist actor represents the person at the site responsible for managing the equipment performance related specifications.
 At some sites this will be a staff physicist, and at other sites it may be a person who manages a contractor or a service provided by a vendor.